Ted's Hiking World Devils Garden

 *

 Albeit out of sight, a pair of hikers is lounging just on the other side of the opening.
-Being able to get up-close-and-personal with an arch is a special treat.
+Being able to get up-close-and-personal with a sizable arch is a special treat.

 *